-Accessing API's with OAuth2 accounts
+Accessing APIs with OAuth2 accounts

 The Norce Commerce uses OAuth2 access tokens to authenticate requests.
 You can view and manage your API integration users in Norce Admin.
 The integration user carries many privileges and should be treated with care.